jawhitti/Cardiac/README.md

 ```
 divides_entry:
 	CLA 99
-	STO divides_exit
+	STO divides_exit //override the "HRS" at divides_exit with a jump to the return address
+                         //stored in memory location 99

         ...

-	HRS 0  //return from "divides"
+divides_exit:
+	HRS 0  //This will be a JMP instruction by the time it executes
 ```

+### Compiling programs
+If you save the first example above to **add.cardiasm** you can compile it via the command line below:

+``
+cardiasm /debug+ add.cardiasm
+``

+This will produce two files:
+* **add.cardimg** - an executable image suitable for executing with cardiac.exe
+* **add.cardb**   - a cardiac program database (roughly analogous to a ".pdb") useful for debugging

 ### Running a program
-To run the program you can just run it like this:
+To run the program you can just pass the name of the compiled image to cardiac.exe:
 ```
 C:\> cardiac add.cardimg
 2